nathan-fiscaletti/ipstackgeo-php/ReadMe.md

 * Retrieve the Geo Location data for any IP address.
 * Link to a custom freegeoip server

-### Testing

-This build comes with full phpunit support.

 ### Example Usage

 #### Include the `FreeGeoIp` class in your code.